joshjackthomson31/MyContacts/frontend/README.md

 The Contacts.jsx file contains the main contacts page.
 It displays all contacts, handles adding, editing, and deleting contacts, and fetches data from the API on mount.

 The Profile.jsx file contains the user profile page.
 It displays the current user's information including username, email, and user ID.

+The Trash.jsx file contains the trash page for managing deleted contacts.
+Users can restore contacts or permanently delete them.
+It includes an Empty Trash button to delete all trashed contacts at once.

 ### Services Directory